JauChian/kAI-backend/README.md

 ## Outcome

-Delivered a functional MVP within 48 hours at an AI Hackathon:
+Delivered a working MVP in 48 hours during Hackathon.
-AI-generated menus that are cost-efficient, nutritious, and tailored to dietary needs and available resources—demonstrating potential to reduce food waste and improve student satisfaction.
+Showcased potential to reduce food waste and improve student satisfaction.
+Provides a foundation for scalable, AI-powered school meal planning systems.